RAS598-2025-S-Team11/RAS598-2025-S-Team11.github.io/docs/index.md

 ---

-## Project Plan 📌
+## PROJECT FINALIZED PLAN

   **Concept Overview:**

   This project investigates the design and development of a modular, intelligent robotic system built on the TurtleBot4 platform, enhanced with the MyCobot robotic arm.
 Our objective is to enable seamless integration of perception, voice interaction, navigation, and manipulation through ROS 2.

   The key functionalities implemented include:

   - **Real-Time Object Detection:** 🔍
     Integration of **YOLOv8** with live camera feeds enables robust object classification and visual awareness in dynamic environments.

   - **Voice Command Interaction:** 🗣️
     **Whisper**-based transcription allows natural human-robot interaction, enabling the robot to respond to spoken commands and queries.

   - **Sensor-Based State Awareness:** 📊
     LiDAR data is visualized in a radar-style map to display detected obstacles, while IMU data is plotted to reflect the robot’s real-time motion and stability.

   - **Robotic Arm Integration and Control:** 🦾
     The MyCobot arm was mounted and controlled using a custom inverse kinematics solver for precise motion.
 Future work includes extending this to support voice-guided manipulation tasks.

-- **System Robustness and Fallback Mechanisms:** 🧩
-  The architecture includes modular nodes for fallback behaviors in case of sensor failure, unstable commands, or loss of feedback—ensuring continuity of operation.
+  - **System Robustness and Fallback Mechanisms:** 🧩 The architecture includes modular nodes for fallback behaviors in case of sensor failure, unstable commands, or loss of feedback—ensuring continuity of operation.

   Together, these capabilities aim to demonstrate a cohesive and extensible mobile manipulator platform capable of real-time, human-guided autonomy.

 ---
-## Work and Discussions 🧠
+## WORKFLOW AND DISCUSSIONS

   ### 1. Sensor Fusion and Real-Time Awareness

   The Intelligent TurtleBot4 system fuses data from multiple sensory modalities — vision (camera), audio (microphone), and proximity (LiDAR + IMU) — to understand its environment and respond accordingly.
   While we do not implement full navigation or motion planning, the system builds _**rich situational awareness using ROS2 and real-time data visualization**_.

   ### 2. Sensor Inputs

   - 📷 **Oak-D Camera:** Provides RGB image streams for visual object detection using YOLOv8.
   - 🎤 **Microphone:** Captures user voice input for natural language interaction.
   - 📡 **LiDAR:** Streams distance measurements for environmental awareness, visualized in a radar-style plot.
   - 🧭 **IMU:** Reports linear acceleration and angular velocity, plotted live to assess robot stability and motion.

-Each of these sensors publishes to separate ROS2 topics and is handled by dedicated subscriber nodes for processing and visualization.
+  Each of these sensors publishes to separate ROS2 topics and is handled by dedicated subscriber nodes for processing and visualization [Go to Sensors and Data Visualization Page](sensors-in-use.md).

   ### 3. Perception and Processing Nodes

   - 🧠 `object_detector_node`: Subscribes to `/oakd/rgb/preview/image_raw`, runs real-time object detection, and publishes annotated images and detected labels.
   - 🗣️ `mic_listener_node`: Captures and transcribes voice using Whisper.cpp, publishing text to `/voice_text`.
   - 📑 `voice_command_parser`: Parses text input into discrete commands and publishes to `/voice_command`.

   ### 4. GUI Node

   - 📊 `web_dashboard_node`: This node powers the real-time graphical user interface (GUI) for monitoring and interacting with the robot.
 Built using PyQt5, the GUI displays live camera feeds, YOLOv8-detected objects, incoming voice commands, and transcribed text.
 It also visualizes LiDAR scans around the TurtleBot4, and plots IMU data (linear acceleration and angular velocity) in real-time.

 ---